beccauwu/about-me/README.md

 **As a site user, I want to be able to eaily change my account information.**

-Implementation 🏭: On the user's account pade there is a profile edit button where they have the option to update their profile picture, bio, username and email.
+Implementation 🏭: On the user's account pade there is a profile edit button where they have the option to update their profile picture, bio, username and email

 Test 🧪: I tried changing the profile photo, bio, username and email using the profile edit modal